top of page

 What is a UK Visitor Visa?

-Before we dive into processing times, let’s briefly explain what a UK visitor visa is.
 A visitor visa, often called a Standard Visitor Visa, allows individuals to enter the UK for various purposes, such as:

 • Tourism or a vacation